borismus/smus.com/content/books_all.md

 - [[Medieval farm plots were long and thin because oxen couldn't turn]]

 ### Western-backed industrialization
 After the revolution and during the 1920s, the Great Depression in the West reduced popular confidence in capitalism.
-This combined with successful soviet propaganda made investors turn to the Soviet Union whose economy was faltering:
+Thus, western investors turned to the Soviet Union whose brave new economic model was not yet discredited.
+Its economy was shaky at the moment, but had a bright future ahead.

 > Impressive growth rates during the first three five-year plans (1928–1940) are particularly notable given that this period is nearly congruent with the Great Depression.
 During this period, the Soviet Union saw rapid industrial growth while other regions were suffering from crisis. ([Wikipedia](https://en.wikipedia.org/wiki/Economy_of_the_Soviet_Union))

-This was an [interesting paper](https://www.jstor.org/stable/41933723) I read about this period: The Soviet Problem with Two "Unknowns": How an American Architect and a Soviet Negotiator Jump-Started the Industrialization of Russia.
+[The Soviet Problem with Two "Unknowns": How an American Architect and a Soviet Negotiator Jump-Started the Industrialization of Russia](https://www.jstor.org/stable/41933723) was a worthwhile paper I read on this subject a few years ago.

 # Russia was never democratic